Read our COVID 19 Travel Update

 Wherever you choose to visit we blend action with relaxing or whatever takes your fancy, using our in-depth knowledge to design brilliant holidays.
 We offer both bespoke tours and small group tours combining half day, full day or multi-day trips into your multi-activity adventure holiday.

-The combinations are endless in Peru, which has a perfect, varied geography for multi sport tours.
+The combinations are endless in Peru, which has a perfect, varied geography for multi-sport and multi-activity tours.

 The trip was brilliantly well organised by yourselves.
 Everything worked as it should in that all transport arrangements were great and people appeared where they should and delivered more than we could have ever expected.